 Can Fiber Help You Lose Weight?

 You may have heard about good carbs and bad carbs.
 Simple carbs and complex carbohydrates.
 Fiber is a good carbs and also a complex carb and should not be eliminated from your diet.
-Fiber found mostly in plants and the skin of some fruits and does not digest easily.
+Fiber is found mostly in plants and the skin of some fruits and does not digest easily.

 According to the Mayo Clinic, eating a diet that is high in fiber has many health benefits.
 Consuming sufficient amounts of fiber leads to regular bowel movements, lower cholesterol, and more stable blood sugar levels.
 Besides all of these health benefits, a diet that contains plenty of fiber may be a solution to healthy and long-term weight loss.
-Most Americans don’t consume enough fiber every day, and that might be one major source of health issues that many people face.
+Most Americans don’t consume enough fiber every day, and that might be one major reason of health issues that many people face.

 These are suggested minimum levels of daily fiber consumption by age and gender: